amattila/stm32-sine/src/uart_over_can.md

 ### Integration with stm32-sine
 - Create `UartOverCan` instance with CAN hardware reference
 - Call `Init()` after CAN setup
+- Set UART over CAN pointer to terminal: `terminal->SetUartOverCan(uartOverCan)`
-- In 100ms task, feed received UART data to terminal:
+- In 10ms task, feed received UART data to terminal:
 ```cpp
 if (terminal != NULL && uartOverCan != NULL) {
     uint8_t buffer[32];